The Legend of Drizzt

-The Legend of Drizzt is a series of fantasy novels by R. A. Salvatore that began in 1988, and consists of 39 books as of August 15, 2023.
-They are based in the Forgotten Realms setting in the dimension of Abeir-Toril on the continent Faerûn in the Dungeons & Dragons universe currently published and owned by Wizards of the Coast.
+The Legend of Drizzt is a series of fantasy novels by R. A. Salvatore that began in 1988, They are based in the Forgotten Realms setting in the dimension of Abeir-Toril on the continent Faerûn in the Dungeons & Dragons universe currently published and owned by Wizards of the Coast.
 It combines the series The Dark Elf Trilogy, The Icewind Dale Trilogy, Legacy of the Drow, Paths of Darkness, The Hunter's Blades Trilogy, and other sets into an abridged compilation.
 Drizzt Do'Urden is the main character of most of the books.

 The series mostly follows the eponymous Drizzt Do'Urden, a drow, or dark elf, portrayed against the stereotypes of his race, who defies the evil nation of his birth with his swordsmanship and courage.
 He abandons the Underdark, a barren land of unmarked and limitless tunnels where deadly creatures continually lurk.
 His journey for freedom leads him to the surface where he faces discrimination at every turn because of his dark heritage.
 Drizzt stumbles along in a harsh world until he finally comes upon friends who understand the kindness of his heart.
 Together, they fight for justice against sinister enemies who dare to disrupt the peace of Drizzt's newfound homeland.